In Bevy, each Command

 }

-Lets say we have a system place_enemy_capital
+Lets say we have a system take_the_castle

-that runs after another system
+that runs after another system raise_the_gates

-our commands have only been enqueued and not executed.
+runs our commands have only been enqueued and not executed.

 Since each command requires exclusive access to the World